-Some areas will be particularly work-intensive during the transition period, namely:
+Some areas will be particularly work-intensive as of 1 January 2021, namely:

-- setting up a joint committee to oversee the application of the Withdrawal Agreement.
-It is to be composed of representatives from, and co-chaired by, the EU and the United Kingdom
+- continuing the work of the Joint Committee to oversee the implementation of the Withdrawal Agreement.
+It is to be composed of representatives from, and co-chaired by, the EU and the United Kingdom.

 - implementing the Protocol on Ireland/Northern Ireland, which requires unprecedented arrangements in a number of areas, in particular in relation with customs, and veterinary and phytosanitary measures.

 - implementing the provisions on Citizens’ Rights, which also require close monitoring by the European Commission.